marcpaterno/spack_retreat/plan-for-standard-builds.md

 In this document we describe a plan for how to make use of the software built, packaged, and distributed using Spack and related tools.
 The goals of this plan are several:

-1. To allow the SciSoft team to build, package, and distribute to the experiments the software the team develops or contributes to, including the *art* framework, LArSoft, and the new framework being developed for DUNE.
+1. To allow the SciSoft team to build, package, and distribute to the experiments the software the team develops or contributes to, including the *art* framework, LArSoft, and eventually *phlex.
 2. To provide the experiments greater flexibility in building software not provided in the suite of products delivered by the SciSoft team, while also providing a clear path for sharing effort between experiments.
 3. To provide more flexibility for experiments to support building their software stack on platforms on operating systems not directly supported by Fermilab, for example, at supercomputing facilities.